HL7/case-reporting/source/pages/_includes/ecr-patient-intro.md

 This Patient profile represents an eCR Patient.
-It is based on the **US Core Patient** profile with further restrictions to allow masking of some data elements.
+It is based on the **US Core Patient** profile with further restrictions to allow masking of some data elements and the addition of the patient-genderIdentity extension.